aoboturov/loresmt-nlprocessing/paper/Reviews.md

 ### Response
 + Regarding the language identification - we have expanded introduction to the section `Prior Language Pair Information` to explain that the sheer size of models representations, total training time and amount and diversity of training data would make pre-training a non-viable option.

+### TODO
+- Explain why we had a strongly negative result for the NMT.
+- Explain our attempts to debug the UNMT.